IsabelleCur/NLP_DiffCSE/README.md

 3. Knowledge distillation([Hinton et al., 2015](https://arxiv.org/abs/1503.02531))

 ### Main changes
+*For convenience, we provide the main changes that we mode to help reproduction.*

 For Reproduce of the ablation experiment 1, we modified in diffcse/models.py, beginning at line 306.